adam10603/AC-Advanced-Gamepad-Assist/ConfigGuide.md

 ### Left / right trigger feedback

 This option utilizes the trigger vibrations in modern Xbox controllers.
 The sliders determine the strength of the vibration feedback on each trigger.
-A value of ***0%*** will turn off vibrations.

-Left trigger vibrations are sent when driving without ABS and experiencing a wheel lockup, and right trigger vibrations are sent when driving without TCS and experiencing wheelspin.
+Left trigger vibrations are sent when experiencing a wheel lockup, and right trigger vibrations are sent when experiencing wheelspin.
+By default the left and right triggers only vibrate if ABS and TCS are turned off respectively, but the [Trigger feedback with ABS/TCS](#trigger-feedback-with-abstcs) can change this.

 The vibration feedback has two steps: a light vibration when approaching the limit, and a stronger vibration when going over the limit.

+___

+### Trigger feedback with ABS/TCS

+This setting allows the Xbox trigger vibrations to work even when ABS or TCS are enabled.
+Without this option you'd only get vibrations in each trigger if the respective assist is turned off.

 ___